 The Social and Health area offers predoctoral training for students who are interested in a research career in social psychology, health psychology, or the interface between these two disciplines (e.g., application of social psychological theory to health problems).
 Areas of particular strength in the faculty's research in social psychology include the study of attachment and close relationships in adults and children; social cognition; social-cognitive development; social identity, prejudice, and stereotyping; academic achievement; and the representation and processing of social experience, motivation, and self-regulation.
 Health psychology focuses on identifying, evaluating, and enhancing the psychosocial and behavioral factors that promote health, prevent disease, or affect adjustment to illness.
 Faculty research topics in health psychology include the impact of stress on health; the role of social support in dealing with health problems; and coping with breast cancer, pregnancy, or the loss of a spouse.
 Social and Health Area faculty have affiliations with the Department of Psychiatry, other departments in the University, and they collaborate with researchers and clinicians in the Stony Brook School of Medicine, Dental School, and University Hospital.
 Students in our graduate program work collaboratively with faculty members on research projects of mutual interest.
 A variety of courses are offered so that students can fulfill requirements by selecting the courses that best fit their interests and needs.
-Students may also take courses in other departments of the university, such as Political Science, Public Health, or Women's Studies.
-In addition, students have the opportunity to receive training in methodological and quantitative techniques such as career issues, teaching methods, and grant writing.
+Students have the opportunity to receive training in methodological and quantitative techniques such as structural equation modeling and meta-analysis and they may elect to complete a quantitative minor.
+Seminars are offered on topics such as career issues, teaching methods, and grant writing.
 Another important feature of our program is its cultural and ethnic diversity.
 We strive to integrate cultural and ethnic concerns into all aspects of graduate training.